Saber (Fate/Stay Night): Other appearances

 Saber appears in the anime and manga versions of Fate/stay night, and the film Unlimited Blade Works.
 Three of versions of Saber—regular, Saber Alter, and Saber Lily—appear in the fighting game Fate/unlimited codes.
 The Lily form is based on Saber's alternative outfit from Unlimited Blade Works, which development staff noted was well received by fans.
 A Lion form of Saber also appeared in Fate/tiger colosseum.
 Saber, along with other characters from Tsukihime, Melty Blood, and the other characters of Fate/stay night, appears in the 2011 anime Carnival Phantasm.
 Saber also appears in the series Fate/Labyrinth as Manaka's servant during the Subcategory Holy Grail.
 Together, they defeat many opponents and the bosses of each of the floor levels in Caubac Alcatraz's labyrinth.

-She also appears in Fate/Extella as a secret playable character.
+She also appears in Fate/Extella as a secret playable character, and returns it its sequel, Link.
 Saber is also present in the manga and anime adaptations Today's Menu for the Emiya Family, in which she is living with Shirou, who teaches her to cook.
 Outside Type-Moon's works and adaptations, Saber appears in the video games Divine Gate and Nitroplus Blasterz: Heroines Infinite Duel.
 To promote the animated adaptations of the routes, Saber was added to the video games Summons Board, Puzzle & Dragons, and The Alchemist Code.
 She is also present in Phantasy Star Online 2 and Hortensia Saga.
 Two videogame adaptations for smartphones, Fate/Zero The Adventure and Fate/Zero Next Encounter, feature Saber.

 Saber is a playable guest character in a fighting game Melty Blood: Type Lumina, a prequel to both Tsukihime -a piece of blue glass moon- and original timeline Melty Blood games, taking place in a remake timeline.
 Following the playable inclusion of Tsukihime’s Neco Spirit mascot, Neco-Arc, Saber’s inclusion in this game revealed to be the cause of the latter, when the Neco-Spirit inexplicably managed to use her smartphone's Fate/Grand Order app to do so.
 It also reveals that summoning servants like Saber in Tsukihime world (currently Remake version) should have been impossible, and even the Dead Apostle Michael Roa Valdamjong knows the risk on doing so and had since develop a distaste of learning its ritual, until Neco-Arc’s presence and the Fate/Grand Order app she brought in that world causes it to be possible.

-Saber is also appeares in Honkai: Star Rail as limited 5-star Wind character, following Destruction Path, alongside special event “Sweet Dreams and the Holy Grail”.
+Saber also appears in Honkai: Star Rail as a limited 5-star Wind character following the Path of Destruction, alongside the special event “Sweet Dreams and the Holy Grail”.